 I submitted my work too soon when it wasn’t ready, and I got a lot of form letter responses of rejection.
 I know now I have more confidence in my writing style.

-What book and/or podcast are you enjoying right now?
+What book or author are you enjoying right now?

 What is one thing people would never guess about you?